 Ultra HD Blu-ray is obviously one of the big avenues that's going to supply UHD and HDR content.
 As we've mentioned, HDR is part of the Ultra HD Blu-ray specification, so movies appearing on this new format can offer HDR - The Martian or Kingsmen, for example, offer HDR.

-Sadly, it doesn't look like the PS4 Pro will offer an Ultra HD Blu-ray player, so there will be no support for those discs in the new console, but streaming services will be supported.
+Sadly, the PS4 Pro won't offer an Ultra HD Blu-ray player, so there will be no support for those discs in the new console, but streaming services will be supported.

 Netflix has announced support for HDR content and the company has said that it's supporting both Dolby Vision and normal HDR formats.
-It has already started showing this content with Marco Polo, although you need a television that supports both HDR and Netflix.
+It started showing this content with Marco Polo (available in Dolby Vision on LG OLED TVs), and a wide range of content has followed in HDR, like Luge Cage and Narcos.
+You need a television that supports both HDR and Netflix.

-HDR Netflix is available through the Xbox One S and will also be coming to the PS4 Pro, with an app update later in 2016.
+HDR Netflix is available through the Xbox One S and the PS4 Pro, with an app update later in 2016.

 For Dolby Vision, only LG and Visio are currently compatible, but for regular HDR streaming, LG, Sony, Samsung, Sharp and Panasonic are compatible.
 However, your TV will most likely need a software update to support Netflix in HDR - we've yet to see any live content appear, although we know that Sony has started support, we've seen it on Panasonic and Samsung TVs too.

-Amazon announced in July 2015 that HDR content was available through its Prime Video service.
-It now offers episodes of its original series in HDR at no additional cost to paid Prime subscribers, such as the first season of Mozart in the Jungle.
+Amazon announced in July 2015 that HDR content was available through its video service.
+It now offers episodes of its original series in HDR at no additional cost to paid Prime subscribers, such as Mozart in the Jungle or Bosch.

 Again, like Netflix, you'll need a compatible television, with Amazon saying that some Samsung and LG sets are compatible.
-Content should be labelled as HDR, but it's less well organised that Netflix.
+Content is labelled as HDR.

 Amazon also announced in June 2016 that Dolby Vision content was available, including its original series Bosch, and available on a range of paid-for movies.